dgatf/msrc/README.md

 The telemetry is send over the ESC signal. *Castle Link* has to be enabled in the ESC config

-<ins>ATmega328P</ins>

-The telemetry values are not accurate all the time.
+If using ATmega328P telemetry values are not accurate all the time.
 Some readings are increased by 5-10%.
 This is a hardware limitation

-- Connect Rx to pin 8
-- Connect ESC to pins 2 and 10 with a pull up resistor

-<ins>ATmega328PB</ins>

-This MCU produce accurate telemetry values

-- Connect Rx to pin 8
-- Connect ESC to pins 2 and 22 with a pull up resistor

-<ins>ATmega2560</ins>

-This MCU produce accurate telemetry values

-- Connect Rx to pin 49
-- Connect ESC to pins 48 and 45 with a pull up resistor

 <p align="center"><img src="./images/castle.png" width="500"><br>
   <i>Castle Link with Smartport</i><br><br></p>